Mondelez International: Mondelez International

+In January 2016, Mondelez announced that it would source 100% cage-free eggs globally by 2025.

 On June 30, 2016, Mondelez made a $23 billion offer to buy its smaller rival, Hershey.
 The half-cash, half-stock deal valued Hershey stock at $107 a share.
 Hershey's board, however, unanimously rejected the offer.
+In 2016, Terry's was one of a number of brands acquired by Eurazeo from Mondelēz, and it subsequently became part of Carambar & Co.

+In January 2017, the company sold the Australian grocery business, including Vegemite, to Bega Cheese.

 In August 2017, it was announced that Dirk Van de Put, Belgian CEO of McCain Foods, would succeed Irene Rosenfeld as CEO in November 2017.

 On May 6, 2018, Mondelez agreed to buy cookie maker Tate's Bake Shop for approximately $500 million.
 The acquisition was completed on June 7, 2018.

 On June 19, 2019, Mondelez agreed to acquire a majority interest in Perfect Snacks, owner of refrigerated protein bar Perfect Bar.
 The acquisition was completed on July 16.

 On February 25, 2020, Mondelez announced that it was acquiring a majority stake in Toronto-based Give & Go, a maker of two-bite brownies.
 The acquisition was completed on April 3, 2020.

 In January 2021, Mondelez announced that it had bought Hu Master Holdings for more than $250 million.

 On May 26, 2021, Mondelez announced an agreement to acquire Greek snack company Chipita S.A., a high-growth key player in the Central and Eastern European croissants and baked snacks category.
-On January 3, 2022, Mondelez announced that the acquisition is complete.
+On January 3, 2022, Mondelez announced that the acquisition was complete.

 In May 2022, it was announced Mondelez had acquired Grupo Bimbo's confectionery business, Ricolino, for approximately US$1.3 billion.

-On May 10, 2022, Mondelez announced that it would sell its gum business, including Trident and Dentyne, in developed markets including North America and parts of Europe, as well as the entire Halls cough drop business.
+On May 10, 2022, Mondelez announced that it would sell its gum business, including Trident and Dentyne, in developed markets including North America and parts of Europe, as well as the entire Halls cough drop business, these businesses used to be owned by their former owner Warner Lambert.

 In June 2022, Mondelez announced that it would be acquiring Clif Bar for $2.9 billion.
 Through the acquisition, Mondelez will obtain Clif, Luna, and Clif Bar Kids as a part of its portfolio.

-On December 19, 2022, Mondelez announced that it was selling its gum business, including the Trident, Dentyne, Chiclets and Stride brands, to Perfetti Van Melle, the makers of Mentos.
-The deal is expected to close in the fourth quarter of 2023.
+On December 19, 2022, Mondelez announced that it was selling its gum business, including the Trident, Dentyne, Chiclets and Bubblicious brands, to Perfetti Van Melle, the makers of Mentos.
+The deal closed on October 2, 2023.

 Corporate affairs

-The headquarters are in Fulton Market, Chicago.
-Previously they were in Deerfield, Illinois.
-In 2020 the company announced that the headquarters were moving to Chicago.
+The headquarters is located in Fulton Market, in Chicago, Illinois.
+In 2020, the company announced that the headquarters was moving from suburban Deerfield, Illinois to Chicago.
+Mondelez' North American headquarters was then established in East Hanover, New Jersey, U.S., and a global innovation center was opened in 2023 in nearby Whippany, also in Morris County, New Jersey.